How AI-ML paved the way for self driving cars

 Today, there are many companies developing autonomous vehicles and their technologies based on different automation level.
 Many of them use artificial intelligence (AI) to make their vehicles better than human drivers at driving in complex traffic situations.
 AI algorithms can help cars recognize objects on the road, predict what might happen next, and even react quickly to unexpected situations.

-AI techniques have been applied to problems in numerous areas including computer vision, speech recognition and machine learning.
-In recent years, AI has been used for tasks as diverse as spam filtering, image and video classification, language translation and autonomous driving.
+AI techniques have been applied to problems in numerous areas including computer vision, speech recognition, and machine learning.
+In recent years, AI has been used for tasks as diverse as spam filtering, image and video classification, language translation, and autonomous driving.

 An AI-based system is usually evaluated by measuring its performance against a standard baseline model.
 The term "artificial intelligence" was first coined by John McCarthy at Stanford University in 1956.
 He also coined the term "artificial neural network".

-He was trying to find a way to make computers show intelligent behavior more like humans do, but he could not find a way to do it because there was no computer that could calculate what humans are calculating on their own.
+He was trying to find a way to make computers show intelligent behavior more than humans do, but he could not find a way to do it because there was no computer that could calculate what humans are calculating on their own.
 This is a very simple explanation of how AI works.

 The Auto Industry is going through a revolution.
-The automotive industry has been experiencing a rapid change in recent years, which is due to many factors.
-One of the reasons for this is that there are many new technologies that are being developed and implemented in the cars.
-One of these technologies is Machine Learning which is used to improve the quality of the vehicles by identifying patterns in data sets.
+The automotive industry has been experiencing rapid change in recent years, which is due to many factors.
+One of the reasons for this is that there are many new technologies that are being developed and implemented in cars.
+One of these technologies is Machine Learning which is used to improve the quality of vehicles by identifying patterns in data sets.